Ninja Codes: Neurally Generated Fiducial Markers for Stealthy 6-DoF Tracking: Ninja Codes

-The training dataset contains 48,000 images in total, consisting of 43,300 images from the Common Objects in Context (COCO) 2014 dataset \cite{lin2014} (a general-purpose dataset containing images of varied content), and 4,700 images from DTD (Describable Textures Dataset) \cite{cimpoi2014} which exclusively contains texture images.
-Each image is resized and cropped to a uniform size of 1024$\times$1024.
-The validation dataset contains 9,600 images, consisting of 8,660 images from COCO and 940 images from DTD.
+DATASET.
+We prepared a dataset containing 48,000 images in total, consisting of 43,300 images from the general-purpose COCO (Common Objects in Context) dataset \cite{lin2014}, and 4,700 images from the DTD texture image dataset \cite{cimpoi2014}.
+Each image was resized and cropped into a uniform size of 1024$\times$1024.
+We also prepared a smaller dataset containing 9,600 images for validation, similarly consisting of images taken from COCO and DTD.